karanjamutahi/random-quotes/README.md

 #Random Quote Generator

+> "A day without sunshine is like
+> you know , night. "
+        ~Steve Martin

 ##Built for FCC

-It's supposed to fulfill the following user stories:
+To be hosted on Github pages, submitted on Codepen.io

+## Objectives

-*Generate a random quote at the click of a button
+* Generate a random quote at the click of a button

-*Tweet the quote at the click of another button.
+* Tweet the quote at the click of another button.

 **Here Goes**